hashicorp/vagrant/website/source/docs/disks/configuration.html.md

 ## Disk Options

 * `disk_ext` (string) - Optional argument that defines what kind of file extension a disk should have.
+Defaults to `"vdi"` if unspecified.
 For a list of supported disk extensions, please check the specific provider being used.
 * `file` (string) - Optional argument that defines a path on disk pointing to the location of a disk file that already exists.
 * `name` (string) - Required option to give the disk a name.
 This name will be